Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/typescript-types-and-interfaces.md

 It mainly comes down to preference.
 If you don't have one, stick to the interface until you might need something specific to a type.

-For most of the time, an interface will be a perfect fit, and it's super declarative to what something is.
+Most of the time, an interface will be a perfect fit, and it's super declarative to what something is.

 ### Thank you for reading, and let's connect!